yossapol-witayanont/covid-visualization-thailand/README.md

-# Covid Web (covid-web)
+# Covid-19 Visualization Website for Thailand

-Visualization of covid in Thailand
+Visualization of covid-19 in Thailand

 ## Install the dependencies
 ```bash